 Being in Krakow on Christmas Eve means that you’ll obviously take part in joyful celebrations.
 Before the common meal, people share the traditional blessed Christmas wafers, or “oplatki.”
-Also, all the people bless each other and wish a happy coming year while breaking off a piece of waffle and eating it.
+Also, all the people bless each other and wish a happy new year while breaking off a piece of waffle and eating it.

 If you are lucky enough to be invited to someone’s special Christmas dinner, you’ll enjoy a big amount of small traditions.
 Usually, there are 12 dishes on the table, the main of which is a baked carp.
 Krakow turns into a magic place on Christmas, don’t miss it!